pippim/pippim.github.io/about.md

 > Who, What, Where, When, Why *and sometimes How*

-So how as Pippin created?
+So how as Pippim created?
 Well the first step was to find a domain name (website name) that:

 1. Was easy to remember